chrisant996/clink/docs/clink.md

 However, older versions of Clink don't support those fields.
 And it may in some rare cases it may be desirable to display a list of possible completions that includes extra matches, or omits some matches (but that's discouraged because it can be confusing to users).

-A match generator can alternatively use <a href="#clink.ondisplaymatches">clink.ondisplaymatches()</a> to register a function that will be called before matches are displayed (this is reset every time match generation is invoked).
+A match generator can alternatively use [clink.ondisplaymatches()](#clink.ondisplaymatches) to register a function that will be called before matches are displayed (this is reset every time match generation is invoked).

 The function receives a table argument containing the matches to be displayed, and a boolean argument indicating whether they'll be displayed in a popup window.
-The table argument has a `match` string field and a `type` string field; these are the same as in <a href="builder:addmatch">builder:addmatch()</a>.
+The table argument has a `match` string field and a `type` string field; these are the same as in [builder:addmatch()](#builder:addmatch).
 The return value is a table with the input matches filtered as required by the match generator.

 The returned table can also optionally include a `display` string field and a `description` string field.
 When present, `display` will be displayed instead of the `match` field, and `description` will be displayed next to the match.
 Putting the description in a separate field enables Clink to align the descriptions in a column.